niksilver/board-game-framework/README.md

 before going further.

 Key elements of any board game will be:
-* Generating a random game ID for your players;
+* Generating a random room name for your players;
-* Connecting to the server with that game ID;
+* Connecting to the server naming that room;
 * Exchanging data with the other clients.

 You don't need to worry about disconnecting, but you can if you like.